Nancy Blachman: Early life and education

 Mathematics and Plausible Reasoning.
 She was also inspired by the mathematics contest produced by Saint Mary's College of California then popular with secondary schools throughout the San Francisco Bay Area.

-Blachman did undergraduate work at University of California, San Diego (1974 to 1976), got honours B.Sc. in applied mathematics from the University of Birmingham in the UK (1978), an M.S. in operations research from University of California, Berkeley (1979) and an M.S. in computer science at Stanford University (1988).
+She did undergraduate work at University of California, San Diego (1974 to 1976), got honours B.Sc. in applied mathematics from the University of Birmingham in the UK (1978), an M.S. in operations research from University of California, Berkeley (1979) and an M.S. in computer science at Stanford University (1988).

+Mathematics in education

-She taught a course in problem solving with Mathematica at Stanford from 1990 to 1997.
+Blachman taught a course in problem solving with Mathematica at Stanford from 1990 to 1997.

 In 2004 she created Google Guide, an online interactive tutorial and reference about the capabilities of Google.

 In 2005 while attending an education forum that promoted STEM [Science, Technology, Engineering, and Math] she remembered how the Saint Mary's College Mathematics Contest had inspired her as a student.
 Working with Joshua Zucker and Jim Sotiros she decided to revive the structure and spirit of this long defunct competition.
 This led to the founding of the Julia Robinson Mathematics Festival in 2007.
 JRMF events now occur throughout the United States and have reached more than 100,000 students worldwide.

-Blachman has been a board member of Gathering 4 Gardner since 2008 and served as its chair from 2012 to 2020.
+Blachman has been a board member of Gathering 4 Gardner since 2008, served as its chair from 2012 to 2020, and is currently board president.

-She is currently the president and founder of Variable Symbols, a company that provides training, books, and tools to make complex software easier to use.
+She is the president and founder of Variable Symbols, a company that provides training, books, and tools to make complex software easier to use.

-She has co-produced over a dozen indie films and documentaries, including The Price (2017), The Infiltrators (2019), and Eddy's World (2020).
+Indie documentary films

+Blachman has been working since 2015 with filmmakers to shine a light on people in difficult situations, to uplift marginalized voices, humanize them, and make their stories accessible—with the aim of encouraging viewers to take action.
+Documentaries she has supported include Aftershock, Art Spiegelman: Disaster is My Muse, Ailey, Athlete A, Counted Out, Crip Camp, Dark Money, Free for All, Patrice: The Movie, The Fight, and The Social Dilemma.